TejMehta2/HCA/documentation/018 Carousel.md

 ## Consequences

-There are a few drawbacks to using react-slick, each of which have been recorded in the CarouslCards docs
+There are a few drawbacks to using react-slick, each of which have been recorded in the CarouselCards docs